Peshmerga: 2025 Order of Battle (MoPA)

+It is planned that by the end of 2026, the Regional Guard Brigades will make up 11 Peshmerga divisions in total.

+Peshmerga in the Iraqi Army

-Due to limited funding and the vast size of the Peshmerga forces, the KRG has long planned to downsize its forces from large numbers of low-quality forces to a smaller but much more effective and well-trained force.
+Due to limited funding and the vast size of the Peshmerga forces, the KRG planned to downsize its forces from large numbers of low-quality forces to a smaller but much more effective and well-trained force.
 Consequently, in 2009, the KRG and Baghdad engaged in discussions about incorporating parts of the Peshmerga forces into the Iraqi Army in what would be the 15th and 16th Iraqi Army divisions.
 However, after increasing tension between Erbil and Baghdad regarding the disputed areas, the transfer was largely put on hold.
-Some Peshmerga were already transferred but reportedly deserted again, and there are allegations that former Peshmerga forces remained loyal to the KRG rather than their Iraqi chain of command; regardless, thousands of members of the 80 Unit of KDP and the 70 Unit of PUK are based in Baghdad, and they have good cooperation with other Iraqi forces in Baghdad.
+Some Peshmerga were already transferred but reportedly deserted again, and there are allegations that former Peshmerga forces remained loyal to the KRG rather than their Iraqi chain of command; regardless, thousands of members of the 80 Unit of KDP and the 70 Unit of PUK are based in Baghdad and cooperate well with other Iraqi forces.

-The Peshmerga forces are secular with a Muslim majority and Assyrian and Yazidi units.
+The Presidential Peshmerga Brigade of the PUK was stationed in Baghdad and paid by the Iraqi government during the presidency of Jalal Talabani.

+Ranks

+The Peshmerga, despite wearing a variety of uniform types, consistently maintain proper standards of dress.
+This includes the correct display of rank insignia for both enlisted personnel and commissioned officers, as well as the proper wear of headgear.
+In addition, they have designated ceremonial and duty uniforms that project a highly professional appearance.

+Officers can be promoted by the President of the Kurdistan Region for outstanding military and civil achievements.